be-smals-thim/be-ebox-enterprise-integration-support/document_sender/document_sender.md

 ## <a id="EndToEndStreamingConsiderations"></a>End to end Streaming Considerations

 The order of HTTP parts is arbitrary, each part being linked to its associated meta-data by the ``httpPartName`` property of the publication payload.
 This allows for end to end streaming on the Document Sender side.
 See the [Publication Profile Documentation for more information](../document_provider/publication_profile.md#OrderOfTheHttpParts).

+## Our implementation choices

+There are some restrictions in our implementation of the service:
+- We do not support publication with several languages.
+Only one among ``fr``, ``nl`` and ``de`` has to be selected in a publication request for the subject, attachment title, body content and business data values.
+- ``/linkEboxMessage`` feature is not implemented but the broadcast feature still available by asking the procedure to [eBoxIntegration@smals.be](mailto:eBoxIntegration@smals.be).
+- We do not support dynamic expiration date.
+That is to say, in the API about the ``messageToPublish`` object, the ``expirationDate`` field is not supported.
+The expiration date will be calculated from the current date plus the validity period defined for the message type.
+You can see the ``validityPeriod`` by doing a GET on ``<endpoint>/referenceData/messageTypes/<messageType-ID>``
+- The business data put in a ``messageToPublish`` can only be those defined for the message type created during the Onboarding process.
+- The ``originalMessageId`` in the ``messageToPublish`` object is only supported in the case of a reply.
+The value to put is the ID of the message to reply.